 Avatar Grove, known as the “Cathedral Grove of Port Renfrew” is home to Canada’s Gnarliest Tree.

 For directions on how to find all of the above trees please visit Handsome Dan’s website.

 #6 – Old Trees

 Tofino has one of the oldest known Red Cedars.

 One of the oldest known western red cedars, the Hanging Garden Tree, lives on Meares Island near Tofino.
 The tree is estimated to be between 1,500 and 2,000 years old.
 There is a boardwalk that takes you from the start of the trail to the Hanging Garden Tree.
 Once there, you can carry on and complete the Big Tree Trail, which is a 3.3k round-trip hike.
 Leave yourself a good 2 – 3 hours to enjoy your surroundings while hiking this loop.

 Meares Island is accessible by boat.
 For a reasonable price, Tofino Water Taxi will take you on a return boat shuttle to and from Meares Island.

 Strathcona Provincial Park has the highest waterfall in Canada.

 Della Falls is claimed as being the highest waterfall in Canada, as well as one of the 10 highest in the world.

-The only way to reach Della Falls, other than by helicopter or floatplane, is by crossing the entire Great Central Lake by boat.
-After the lakes 35 km (21 mile) crossing, there is a dock that marks the beginning of the trail.
+The only way to reach the trail that leads up to Della Falls is by crossing the entire Great Central Lake by boat.
+After the 35 km (21 mile) crossing, there is a dock that marks the beginning of the trail.
 This area can also be used as a base camp before attempting the next 15 km (9 miles) ascent to the base of Della Falls.
-More campsites are available along the trail and near the base of the falls.
+If you need to stop along the way, more campsites are available along the trail, as well as at the base of the falls.
 The hike, part of which follows an old logging railway, takes about seven hours one way and is suitable for intermediate level hikers.